wormyrocks/TrackWeight/README.md

 3. Disable App Sandbox in the project settings (required for trackpad access)
 4. Build and run the application

-## Automated Builds

-This repository includes a GitHub Actions workflow that automatically builds and packages the application into a signed DMG file.
-The workflow:

-- Builds the Xcode project using the latest stable Xcode
-- Signs the application (if signing certificates are configured)
-- Creates a professional DMG with proper attribution
-- Uploads the DMG as a release artifact
-- Creates GitHub releases for tagged versions

 For more information about setting up the build pipeline, see [.github/workflows/README.md](.github/workflows/README.md).

 ### Calibration Process